 We all experience pain in our life.
 Pain is highly personal, subjective experience, which can only be accurately described by the individual who is experiencing pain.
+While mild-mannered pain can be treated at home, but for intense pain, it is essential to visit a physical therapist.
 Pain results from a signal sent from your nerves as an alarm, a warning that you have hurt yourself in some way.
 Pain is defined by the International Association for the Study of Pain as “an unpleasant sensory and emotional experience arising from actual or potential tissue damage or described in terms of such damage”.

 Pain generally is of two types: acute and chronic pain.
 Acute pain typically lasts less than 3 to 6 months, it is of short duration but it gradually resolves as the injured tissues heal.
 Inadequate relief of acute pain can contribute to impaired immunity, vascular complications and can develop into chronic pain.
 In chronic pain, the nerve fibers continue to fire as if there is damage that needs attention.

 Whether it’s caused by arthritis, migraines, fibromyalgia or bad back ache, chronic pain is the kind that hangs on for weeks, months, or years and can change your life by affecting you physically and psychologically.